 Plant-based chicken is a chicken substitute prepared with a mixture of plant materials to imitate the taste, texture, and appearance of real chicken.
-Mostly wholesome plant proteins are used to mimic the protein in real chicken and provide the same, or better nutritional benefits.
+Mostly wholesome vegan meats protein is used to mimic the protein in real chicken and provide the same, or better nutritional benefits.

 Nowadays, most plant-based chicken options are made using pea protein as opposed to soya, the former main ingredient in the vegan versions of meat products.
 Pea protein is much healthier than both soy and chicken due to its high iron and protein content.
 It also differs from soy as it contains nine essential amino acids, showing that some plant-based forms of chicken can be healthier than others despite both being vegan.

-There are various ways by which consuming plant-based chicken instead of real chicken affects the planet and people.
+There are various ways by which consuming plant-based chicken instead of real animal meat affects the planet and people.

 - A study by the United Nations Environment Assembly concluded that plant-based burgers need a lot less water to make when compared to beef burgers.
 In fact, plant-based burgers require between 75 – 99% less water!